 Continued use of the website demonstrates that users accept and understand this policy.

 BitBox acquires, holds and processes information, some of which is identified as personal information, in order to effectively manage staff and contractors, and to smoothly undertake business with customers, suppliers and other stakeholders.
 This document outlines the company’s approach to Data Protection and requests all stakeholders read, understand and adhere to this policy.

 BitBox acts as a data controller and respects the privacy of individuals and conforms to the applicable laws and regulations on the use of personally identifiable data.
 BitBox will never sell, exchange or in any way pass on personal information to another party, unless there is a need to do so to complete agreed commercial work or required to do so by a court of law.

-BitBox operates practices and procedures to protect all data submitted and held, protecting it from disclosure, loss, alteration and other inappropriate use.
+BitBox operates practices and procedures to comply with the provisions and obligations imposed by the Data Protection Act 2018, and to protect all data submitted and held, protecting it from disclosure, loss, alteration and other inappropriate use.
 BitBox uses commercial tools in the management of data.
 It is the company’s policy to only use solutions and services that uphold and communicate Data Protection practices.